kkelchte/doshico/try.md

 ---
-layout: default
-author: K. Kelchtermans
+subtitle: K. Kelchtermans
 title: Try it yourself!
+layout: post
 permalink: try
 ---

-In order to use DoShiCo as a benchmark we made everything accessible.
-In the following steps we explain first how to get the general required software packages.
-The second step describes the comunication with the drone either in simulator or in the real world.
-The final step explains how you can reproduce our results published in [our paper]({{ "/assets/paper.pdf" | absolute_url }}).
+We made everything required to reproduce the results accessible.
+In the following steps we explain first the installation of the three big software packages: ROS, Gazebo and Tensorflow.
+Second we go over the installation of small packages.
+The final step entail the usage of the code in order to reproduce our results as well as get new results of your own.

+If you use the code in your own work, please refer correctly to [our paper]({{ "/assets/paper.pdf" | absolute_url }} "Pdf view of DoShiCo paper").

+{% highlight tex %}
+	@article{ kelchter2017doshico,
+		title={DoShiCo: Domain Shift challenge for Control},
+		author={Kelchtermans, Klaas and Tuytelaars, Tinne},
+		year={2017}}
+{% endhighlight %}

 <h2>1.
 Install ROS, Gazebo, Tensorflow, Nvidia</h2>
 DoShiCo requires a combination of ROS (kinetic), Gazebo (7) and Tensorflow-gpu (1.11).
 Installing ROS is most convenient on a Ubuntu (16.4) operating system.
 The full installation can be tedious.
 Therefore we supply a docker image that can easily be pulled from the dockerhub page.